solo-io/gloo/projects/gloo/doc/docs/cli/glooctl_install_kube.md

-  -d, --dry-run                  Dump the raw installation yaml instead of applying it to kubernetes -f, --file string              Install Gloo from this kubernetes manifest yaml file rather than from a release -i, --interactive              use interactive mode
+  -d, --dry-run                  Dump the raw installation yaml instead of applying it to kubernetes -f, --file string              Install Gloo from this kubernetes manifest yaml file rather than from a release -i, --interactive              use interactive mode -n, --namespace string         namespace to install gloo into (default "gloo-system")
       --release string           install using this release version. defaults to the latest github release
 ```